igarridot/GoogleCloudStatusExporter/README.md

 ## Labels
-Labels are key.
 Each label will store the basic incident information:

 | Label Name    | Value                       |
 | ------------- |:---------------------------:|